-It refers to lands, generally lying further north than the steppes, where the sub-soils never thaw (and hence have the name "permafrost").
+It refers to lands, generally lying further north than the steppes, where the sub-soils never thaw (and hence have the name "permafrost," although upper levels, called "active permafrost" soften in summer).
 Tundra is found around the north pole and extends south until it meets a zone of coniferous forests.

 Lichens and mosses are capable of growing on tundra land, as are a few quickly growing small flowering plants in the two-month summer growing season.

 This vegetation is sufficient that a tundra can support a sparse animal population, including even such large animals as caribou, musk oxen, and polar bears, as well as smaller animals like rabbits, arctic hares, wolves, voles, and lemmings (and in the summer formidable mosquitoes, midges,and flies).
 But the ecological balance is always precarious.

 Unlike steppe land, which can sometimes be farmed, tundra land is ill-suited for most human habitation, the more so since even the vegetation that survives there is rarely edible for humans.
 Therefore tundra-dwelling peoples (such as the Inuit) must subsist by hunting animals able to live on the tundra vegetation plus, in coastal regions, marine resources such as seal, walrus, salmon, or whale.